-15.2.2 Collaboration: Sea-level Marin Adaptation Response Team (C-SMART)
+15.2.2 Collaboration: Sea-Level Marin Adaptation Response Team

-C-SMART is an effort led by the County of Marin's Community Development Agency to understand the potential impacts of sea level rise and work together with communities to prepare for a resilient future.
+The Collaboration: Sea-Level Marin Adaptation Response Team (C-SMART) is an effort led by the County of Marin's Community Development Agency to understand the potential impacts of sea level rise and work together with communities to prepare for a resilient future.
 Through a series of community workshops and other forums, members of the public have provided valuable input to the study process.
 Findings from the C-SMART project inform the Local Coastal Program.

-Grant funding from the Ocean Protection Council and California Coastal Commission, matched by Marin County staff time supported two major phase I deliverables: Marin Ocean Coast Sea Level Rise Vulnerability Assessment and Marin Ocean Coast Sea Level Rise Adaptation Report.
+Grant funding from the Ocean Protection Council and California Coastal Commission, matched by Marin County staff time, supported two major Phase I deliverables: Marin Ocean Coast Sea Level Rise Vulnerability Assessment and Marin Ocean Coast Sea Level Rise Adaptation Report.

 The Vulnerability Assessment was presented to the Board of Supervisors and identified vulnerabilities of different asset types (parcels and buildings, transportation, utilities, working lands, natural resources, recreation, emergency services, and historic and archaeological resources) and community-scale vulnerabilities for Muir Beach, Stinson Beach, Bolinas, Inverness, East Shore, Point Reyes Station, and Dillon Beach.

-In summary, the document concluded that around 1,300 parcels, 1,100 buildings, 20 miles of roads, 1,800 acres of wetlands, and numerous other assets could be exposed to sea level rise and storms by 2100 (County of Marin, 2018).
+The document concluded that around 1,300 parcels, 1,100 buildings, 20 miles of roads, 1,800 acres of wetlands, and numerous other assets in Marin County could be exposed to sea level rise and storms by 2100 (County of Marin 2018a).